GVNG/SQLCPPBridgeFramework/README.md

 Install:
 -------------
-For Linux environment use "sudo make install" to put assembled with 'make' utility static library & headers to system foders
+For Linux environment use "sudo make install" to put assembled with 'make' utility static library & headers to system folders